BadhonAhmad/research-paper-rag-assessment/src/SETUP.md

 ✅ You have already set up:
 - Docker with Qdrant running on port 6333
-- Ollama with llama3.2 model installed
+- Google Gemini API key
 - Python 3.10+

 ---